akshitalakkad/website/index.md

 ---

 ## About Me <a name="about"></a>
-With a background in Computer Science, I'm driven by a commitment to apply technology in impactful ways.
-I have experience across diverse tech domains, from Machine Learning models to cloud-based solutions, gained through my roles at Microsoft and ZS Associates.
-My goal is to continually refine my skills and contribute to innovative projects that advance efficiency and intelligence in software.
+As a Software Engineer with a strong foundation in Computer Science, I’m driven by a passion for developing technologies that address complex challenges.
+At Microsoft, I work on Machine Learning models to enhance workflow efficiency, and my prior experience includes consulting roles that honed my skills in data management, automation, and cloud-based systems.
+My goal is to continually advance my expertise and contribute to innovative projects that make a measurable difference.

 ---